calam1/calam1.github.io/_posts/2018-10-29-kubernetes.markdown

 {% endhighlight %}

 **Start up Minikube**

+Since we are using VirtualBox we don't have to set the driver; I believe VirtualBox is the default
 {% highlight ruby %}
-// since we are using VirtualBox we don't have to set the driver; I believe VirtualBox is the default

 > minikube start --memory=8192 --cpus=4 --kubernetes-version=v1.10.0
 {% endhighlight %}